sriManikanta07/Chemical-Equipment-Parameter-Visualizer/README.md

 After cloning the repository:

-1. Install dependencies and requirements individually as guided in next steps.(using a **virtual environment** is strongly recommended).
+1. Install dependencies and requirements individually as guided in upcomming steps.(using a **virtual environment** is strongly recommended).
 2. Run the components separately using the commands provided below.
 3. Create a new user (use the register option) once the server is running.